cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ## Step 1: Create the Application

-You can develop the code by following this tutorial step-by-step, or by downloading or cloning the [cics-java-liberty-springboot-jdbc](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc) example in GitHub.
+You can develop the code by following this tutorial step-by-step, or by downloading the [cics-java-liberty-springboot-jdbc](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc) example in GitHub.

 If you are following step-by-step, generate and download a Spring Boot web application using the Spring initializr website tool.
 For further details on how to do this, and how to deploy bundles to CICS, see this tutorial - [spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle](https://developer.ibm.com/technologies/java/tutorials/spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle).
 We use Eclipse as our preferred IDE.

 Once your newly generated project has been imported into your IDE, you should have the `Application.java` and `ServletInitializer.java` classes which provide the basic framework of a Spring Boot web application.

-In the [first part](https://developer.ibm.com/technologies/spring/tutorials/spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle/) of this tutorial series we looked in-depth at how to use Gradle or Maven to build a Spring Boot web application.
-Using that knowledge you should now be in a position to enhance the `build.gradle`, or `pom.xml` to include the necessary dependencies to compile against the additinal Spring Boot librariesy.
+In the [first part](https://developer.ibm.com/technologies/spring/tutorials/spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle/) of this tutorial series we looked in-depth at how to use Gradle or Maven to build a Spring Boot web application for CICS.
+Using that knowledge you should now be in a position to enhance the `build.gradle`, or `pom.xml` to include the necessary dependencies to compile against the additinal Spring Boot libraries.
 In particular we require the libraries that provide the Spring JDBC and Spring Transaction support.

 For Gradle, your build file should have the additional following dependencies: